felixrieseberg/WinBridge/Store/README.md

-Store API Unity Plugin

-Scenario:
-Unity devs can initiate durable in app purchases, and detect if they have been purchased, all through the Unity environment.
+#Store API Unity Plugin##ScenarioUnity devs can initiate durable in app purchases, and detect if they have been purchased, all through the Unity environment.
+Purchases can simulated while debugging.##Secondary scenarios1.
+Unity devs can initiate expiring in app purchases, and detect if they have been purchased and when they expire, all through the Unity environment.
 Purchases can simulated while debugging.

-Secondary scenarios:
-  1)	Unity devs can initiate expiring in app purchases, and detect if they have been purchased and when they expire, all through the Unity environment.
-Purchases can simulated while debugging.
-  2)	Unity devs can initiate consumable in app purchases, and detect how many times they’ve been purchased, all through the Unity environment.
-  3)	Unity devs can easily invoke review my game on the Windows Store, all through the Unity environment.
-  4)	Unity devs can easily invoke games by this publisher on the Windows Store, all through the Unity environment.

-Feature list – Durable in app purchase
-  1)	Initiate an in app purchase for a product
-  2)	Detect if a product has been purchased
-  3)	Get the price of a product
-  4)	Simulate purchases with test products

-Prototypes
-  We’ve proven that we can interact with the Store API but we have some questions to answer regarding using test products for debugging.

-Next prototypes:
-  •	Initiate durable in app purchase
-  •	Simulate product list through UNITY

-SWAGs/Costs/Risks
-  1)	Initiate an in app purchase for a product – 2 days
-  2)	Detect if a product has been purchased – 1 days
-  3)	Get the price of a product – 1 days
-  4)	Simulate purchases with test products – 3 days (at risk --- needs more investigation)
+2. Unity devs can initiate consumable in app purchases, and detect how many times they’ve been purchased, all through the Unity environment.
+3. Unity devs can easily invoke review my game on the Windows Store, all through the Unity environment.
+4. Unity devs can easily invoke games by this publisher on the Windows Store, all through the Unity environment. ##Feature list – Durable in app purchase1.
+Initiate an in app purchase for a product2.
+Detect if a product has been purchased3.
+Get the price of a product4.
+Simulate purchases with test products##Prototypes  We’ve proven that we can interact with the Store API but we have some questions to answer regarding using test products for debugging. ##Next prototypes  * Initiate durable in app purchase  * Simulate product list through UNITY##SWAGs/Costs/Risks1.
+Initiate an in app purchase for a product – 2 days2.
+Detect if a product has been purchased – 1 days3.
+Get the price of a product – 1 days4.
+Simulate purchases with test products – 3 days (at risk --- needs more investigation)